Loving Vincent: Production

 The filmmakers chose classically trained painters over traditional animators because, as Welchman said later, he wanted to avoid artists with "personalised styles" and employ people who were "very pure oil painters" instead.
-A total of 125 painters from over 20 countries travelled to Poland to work on the project following selection from around 5,000 applicants, many of whom responded to an online "recruitment teaser".
+A total of 125 painters from over 20 countries traveled to Poland to work on the project following selection from around 5,000 applicants, many of whom responded to an online "recruitment teaser".
 The number of participants was greater than originally envisaged, which meant that due to difficulties in obtaining funding the task had to be completed in a correspondingly shorter period of time.

-Creation of the film storyboard was informed by Van Gogh's paintings, sometimes with only minor alterations to the latter, but on occasions more complex transformations involving changes to the weather or time of day were carried out.
-Since artists typically painted over frames once they had been photographed, of the 65,000 produced during the course of the project only 1,000 survived.
+The creation of the film storyboard was informed by Van Gogh's paintings, sometimes with only minor alterations to the latter, but on occasions more complex transformations involving changes to the weather or time of day were carried out.
+Since artists typically painted over frames once they had been photographed, only 1,000 of the total 65,000 paintings produced during the course of the project survived.

 The film uses a form of rotoscoping.
 Production for the film began with a live-action cast filming against a green screen.
-After filming, editors composited Van Gogh paintings into scene backgrounds, and finally cut the film together as usual.
+After filming, editors composited Van Gogh's paintings into scene backgrounds and finally cut the film together as usual.
 However, once the actual film was complete, they shot each individual frame onto a blank canvas, and artists painted over each image.
 In all the project took 6 years to complete, and in describing the laborious process involved Welchman noted that the film's creators had "definitely without a doubt invented the slowest form of filmmaking ever devised in 120 years."

 Reception

 Box office

 The movie is considered a box office success, grossing over an estimated $42.1 million (in USD) worldwide on a budget of $5.5 million, with United States earnings totaling $6.7 million.
-The film has most notably grossed $3 million in South Korea, $2.1 million in Italy and $10.8 million in China.
+The film has most notably grossed $3 million in South Korea, $2.1 million in Italy, and $10.8 million in China.